Linaro/squad/doc/intro.rst

 submitted as POST parameters.
 If a metadata JSON file is submitted, no POST parameters will be considered to be used as metadata.

-When sending a proper metadata JSON file, other fields may also be submitted.
+When sending a proper metadata JSON file, fields with other names may also be submitted.
 They will be stored, but will not be handled in any specific way.